yoriyatana/nss_tacplus/README.md

    (That's right -- library and symbol names passed in via positional arguments.
 Take that UX-perts.)

-   That integer value at the end correlates to an `nss_status' value.
+   That integer value at the end correlates to an `nss_status` value.
    You can find those documented here: http://goo.gl/Dh6CrE

-3. To test the "full stack" solution, you'll need 'nscd' installed, as well:
+3. To test the "full stack" solution, you'll need `nscd` installed, as well:

    ```